ugurtu/OS---Project/README.md

 ## TeCS - Editor

 This project is a part of the lecture Operating Systems at the University of Basel.
 The goal of this project was to program a text editor in the style of nano or VIM.
-The program TECS (our editor) is written in C and usable via the terminal.
+The program TeCS (our editor) is written in C and usable by the terminal.

 | Contributors              | Begin    | End       | Version |
 | ------------------------- | -------- | --------- | ------- |